YaraArbeed/Client-Support-Ticketing-System/README.md

- I worked on a comprehensive application called TicketHero, which is a client support ticketing system.
-The project aimed to streamline client support processes by allowing clients to submit support tickets for various company products.
-It also enabled the support team to efficiently handle and resolve tickets while providing managers with the ability to assign and approve ticket statuses and track them.
-TicketHero offers companies the opportunity to deliver exceptional support experiences.
+I contributed to the back-end development of TicketHero, a comprehensive client support ticketing system built on the .NET framework.
+This application streamlines support processes by allowing clients to submit tickets for various company products.
+The support team can efficiently manage and resolve these tickets, while managers can assign, approve, and track ticket statuses.
+By providing a centralized platform for support interactions, TicketHero empowers companies to deliver exceptional customer experiences

 System Design:Onion Architecture